vilmibm/testing/README.md

-junk repo for testing whatever
+funk repo for testing whatever

 it's cool you can mess with it